nordeim/customer-support-agent/docs/prompts.md

 ---

-awesome plan, please proceed meticulously according to your plan.
+Awesome plan, please proceed meticulously according to your plan.

+---

+awesome job so far! what we lack is an awesome frontend to interact with the user and to interface to the backend. please think deeper and think harder to meticulously explore thoroughly and systematically how best to re-imagine a good frontend for the backend you have created. then meticulously plan how to create the necessary frontend portion of the codebase. include a list of frontend files to create, each with its integrated checklist. review and validate your plan before proceeding to execute cautiously.